Quainton, Holy Cross & St Mary

 Fleet Marston, St Mary's Church - 3.2 miles (Historic Church)

 Middle Claydon, All Saints - 3.7 miles (Historic Church)

 Nether Winchendon, St Nicholas Church - 5 miles (Historic Church)

-Nearest Accommodation to Quainton, Holy Cross & St Mary:
+Nearest Holiday Cottages to Quainton, Holy Cross & St Mary: